Arteaga2k/problema3/app/Twig/doc/tests/defined.rst

         ...
     {% endif %}

-When using the ``defined`` test on an expression that uses variables in some method calls, be sure that they are all defined first:
+When using the ''defined'' test on an expression that uses variables in some method calls, be sure that they are all defined first:

 .. code-block:: jinja